-Health authorities may arrange professional meetings, courses, congresses or similar where Member Companies are co-organisers.
+Health authorities may arrange professional meetings, courses, congresses or similar where Member Companies are co-organizers.

 In such cases, professional rather than financial factors should form the basis of collaboration.
-In all programmes, invitations and similar, it must be made apparent that the Member Company is a co-organiser and that the meeting has been approved by the health authority's administrative director or their delegate.
-The meeting will be subject to the same rules that apply to companyorganised meetings, including the rules in Chapters 4, 7 and 13.

-Member Companies may not be coorganisers of courses that count towards approved hours of continuing professional development.
+In all programs, invitations and similar, it must be made apparent that the Member Company is a co-organizer and that the meeting has been approved by the health authority's administrative director or their delegate.
+The meeting will be subject to the same rules that apply to companyorganized meetings, including the rules in Chapters 4, 7 and 13.
+Member Companies may not be coorganizers nor give grants to courses that count towards approved hours of continuing professional development.